Thesis & Dissertation Workshop

 After the degree, the major is stated following “Major in ....”
 Here, the major is the name of the program in which you enrolled, not necessarily your home department.
 Beneath the “Major in” the “Specialization in” appears, if applicable.
 For programs which do not offer a specialization, this line should be omitted.
 For example, a student may be in the department of “Biology and Microbiology”, enrolled in the “Biological Sciences” master’s program with a specialization in “Dairy Science”.
 Appearing on the title page would be “Master of Science”, “Major in Biological Sciences”, and “Specialization in Dairy Science”; followed by South Dakota State University.
 Alternatively, a master’s student in the English department would print “Master of Arts”, “Major in English”; followed by South Dakota State University.

-The thesis title must appear centered at the top of the page (1 inch margin), the thesis title should match the title page identically, all CAPS with no bold font.
+The thesis/dissertation title must appear centered at the top of the page (1 inch margin), the title should match the title page identically, all CAPS with no bold font.
+Double spaced below the title should appear the student's NAME as exactly as it appears on the title page.
 It should be followed by the text: “This “thesis” or “dissertation” is approved as a creditable and independent investigation by a candidate for the *degree type* degree and is acceptable for meeting the “thesis” or “dissertation” requirements for this degree.
 Acceptance of this “thesis” or “dissertation” does not imply that the conclusions reached by the candidate are necessarily the conclusions of the major department.”

 The dedication is an honorific statement from the author to someone or some group supporting the student and/or completion of the work.
 The term “dedication” does not appear on the page.
 The text should be brief and center justified.
 The dedication is the only section of the document which may be written in a non-English language.
 The dedication page is numbered but does not appear in the CONTENTS.